k64ret/cv64/docs/objects.md

 An object can have up to three "levels" of function pointers to execute functions from, so the game will first execute the functions in level 0, then level 1, then level 2, if needed.
-The `functionInfo_ID` variable in the object header is used to know which level to look at (set to -1 by default).
+The `function_info_ID` variable in the object header is used to know which level to look at (set to -1 by default).

 An example of all three levels being used can be found in the Player's actor,